 Educators, students, artists, researchers, specialists, Museum staff and general public have access to specialized art publications, available in digital or print format, to be consulted in the Research Center.

-Click on the button to search the Research Center's database:
+Click on the link to search the MAPR Research Center Online Catalogue: Online Catalogue RCMAPR

 Connect to Art: Explore and Research at the MAPR